Preparing for Mediation in Morris County, NJ

 A key differentiator between mediation and other forms of legal conflict resolution is the cooperative nature of the proceedings.
 In litigation, there is a mindset of “winning” arguments in order to get what you desire.
 It is important to remember that in order for there to be a winner, there must also be a loser.

 Our Morris County mediation attorneys like to approach mediation as a mutually beneficial form of conflict resolution.
 This starts by setting expectations.
-Often times the gut reaction to a court order or a legal judgement is to decry the terms as being unfair or unreasonable.
+Often times the gut reaction to a court order or a legal judgment is to decry the terms as being unfair or unreasonable.
 A solid mediation preparation should involve setting realistic expectations so you can avoid the shock of the proposed terms of your divorce or other family law agreement.

 After understanding where you stand from a legal perspective, individuals in a mediation should keep an open mind and try to understand the needs and concerns of the other party as well.
 Often times, your goals may be more closely aligned than initially thought.
 This is particularly true when it comes to issues involving children, where the mediation process can truly shine and allow both co-parents to express what would make an agreement favorable for the child.